ondrs/Hi/readme.md

     "ondrs/hi": "dev-master"

-Create new Hi instance.
+Create a new Hi instance.
 You can spacify if you are looking for a name or a surname.
 The constructor parameter is optional.
 So if you are not sure, leave it blank.

-    $hi = new Hi('surname');
+    $hi = new Hi(Hi::TYPE_SURNAME);

 And get your greeting